druglogics/pydruglogics/paper/paper.md

 The PyDrugLogics pipeline involves two main stages: calibration and prediction.

-The calibration (`train`) function is responsible for loading a Boolean model for a particular biological system (i.e. a cancer cell) or the interactions for automatically constructing such a model.
-The next step is the optimization process that uses the PyGAD Genetic Algorithm [@gadPyGADIntuitiveGenetic2021] for finding the best set of Boolean models that fit the training data (e.g. protein measurements of the cancerous cell).
-The optimization process changes the models operators and topology to ensure its behaviour fits the training data.
+The calibration (`train`) function is responsible for loading a Boolean model for a particular biological system (i.e., a cancer cell) or the interactions for automatically constructing such a model.
+The next step is the optimization process that uses the PyGAD Genetic Algorithm [@gadPyGADIntuitiveGenetic2021] for finding the best set of Boolean models that fit the training data (e.g., protein measurements of the cancerous cell).
+The optimization process changes the model's operators and topology to ensure its behaviour fits the training data.

 In the prediction (`predict`) function, the calibrated models are used to perform in-silico perturbations to simulate the effect of various drug treatments and their combinations.
 The perturbations represent changes to the system to mimic